-6. Funding: your department will be allocated a proportion of the T-JRAM associated with Year 2 of the student's course (usually an amount of c. £2,000) towards the cost of hosting the project.
-In Trinity Term 2017, the Medical Sciences Board agreed that departments should pass on at least £1,000 to the host lab/supervisor of each project, to offset project costs.
-Queries about this should be made to your Department Administrator and/or kirstie.vreede@medsci.ox.ac.uk.
+6. Funding: your University department will be allocated a proportion of the T-JRAM income associated with Year 2 of the student's course (usually an amount of c. £2,000) towards the cost of hosting the project.
+It was agreed in Hilary Term 2024 by the MSD Finance, Research and General Purposes Committee that departments should pass on up to £1,500 per project to the supervisor/research group to assist with the costs of hosting the student.
+Queries about this should be made to your Department's Finance Officer.
+If your Department's Finance Officer has any queries, they are welcome to contact jo.valentine@medsci.ox.ac.uk.